bimorajendraa/final-project-ASD/README.md

 Choose music | ✅ Finished | User can choose background music through menubar.
 Mute music | ✅ Finished | User can mute background music through menubar.
 Image |  ✅ Finished | There is an image on homepage.
+Announchment |  ✅ Finished | Pop Up announchment when winning and invalid.

 ## TicTacToe and Connect Four